Tutor information

 Octavia Cox

 Dr Octavia Cox completed her doctorate at the University of Oxford, has taught and lectured at the University of Oxford, the University of Nottingham, and elsewhere, and has published various peer-reviewed chapters and articles.
-Her first monograph, Alexander Pope in the Romantic Age, is forthcoming.
-She is currently researching a book provisionally titled Jane Austen and Counter-Genre.
+Her first monograph, Alexander Pope and Romantic Poetics, is forthcoming.
+She is currently researching a book provisionally titled Jane Austen and Genre.

 Courses